J3n50m4t/Home-Assistant-DreamScreen-Service/README.md

 ```

 ## Git Submodule
-Adding it as a submodule will allow you to pull updates in the future using `git submodule update`.
+Adding it as a submodule will allow you to pull updates in the future using `git submodule foreach git pull`.
 ```bash
 git submodule add -b master git@github.com:GregoryDosh/Home-Assistant-DreamScreen-Service.git dreamscreen
 ```